hapi-server/data-specification/README.md

 This endpoint describes relevant implementation capabilities for this server.
 Currently, the only possible variability from server to server is the list of output formats that are supported.

-A server must support CSV output format, but binary output format and JSON output may optionally be supported.
+A server must support `csv` output format, but `binary` output format and JSON output may optionally be supported.
 The details for all output formats are described below.

 **Sample Invocation**
 ```